Making background checks universal isn’t enough if the checks themselves don’t work.

 The NRA opposed the Brady Bill outright, claiming it would “impose total, strict gun control on all America.”
 The bill, however, was overwhelmingly popular with the public and supported by a powerful coalition of police groups, the Law Enforcement Steering Committee headed by Baltimore police chief Neil Behan.

 By September 1988, the NRA had developed one.
 Rep. Bill McCollum (R-FL) introduced an amendment as a substitute to the Brady Bill in the House of Representatives that tasked the U.S. Attorney General with studying the feasibility of creating a point-of-sale “instant check” hotline for licensed dealers to call to screen handgun purchasers.
 A buyer’s name would be checked against a database of felons and fugitives in the United States in a matter of just minutes — theoretically — to determine if a sale could go through.
-No waiting period was required.
+No waiting period was involved.

 To the layman, the idea might have seemed feasible, but the NRA knew it wouldn’t work.
 Very few states had computerized felony records in 1988.
 Mental health records were entirely on paper.
 When Rep. McCollum’s legislative director, Don Morrissey, was asked point-blank if his boss’s amendment was designed simply to torpedo the Brady Bill, his response was, “I wouldn’t quibble with that assessment.
 I think the Brady Bill is silly.
 It won’t work.”